-People on low incomes can claim benefits to help them pay Council Tax or rent.
+People on low incomes can claim benefits to help them pay council tax or rent.

-Council Tax support
+Council tax support

-The easiest way to apply for Council Tax support is to complete our online claim form.
+The easiest way to apply for council tax support is to complete our online claim form.

-Housing Benefit is for people on low income to help them pay their rent.
-It is a means tested benefit, which means that your income and savings are taken into consideration when an application is considered.
+Housing benefit is for people on low income to help them pay their rent.
+It is usually paid straight into your bank account.

 If you are entitled to Universal Credit this would include support for housing costs and you will not receive housing benefit.